 E.max veneers ready for cementation.
 (Dental technician: András Váradi)

 We planned to make the diastemata closure and veneer cementation at the same appointment.
 The first thing to do was to isolate the working field meticulously.
 Clean environment enhances our productivity.

-The space available between the central incisors doesn't allow using silicon key based on the wax-up.
+The space available between the central incisors doesn’t allow using silicone key based on the wax-up.
 So building the mesial contour of the right central incisor, we used a sectional matrix dividing the diastemata into two equal parts.
 Choosing the right wedge is critical to hold the matrix firmly in its position.
 (After placing dentin mass, excess have been gently removed from the palatal side before curing).

 We continued with the layering of the mesial part of the left incisor using transparent matrix which provided more control in the already narrow space.
-(Allowed to press it from the back with a finger to prevent excess on the palatal side)
+(Allowed to press it from the back with a finger to prevent excess on the palatal side).

 Initial polishing finished under rubberdam with arkansas bur, Soflex discs (3M Espe, USA) and silicone polishing wheels (EVE, Germany).